Estate agent tricks & how to avoid them

 Now you’re aware of some of the tricks that estate agents can pull, but how do you avoid them?

-- Incentivise the agent to get the best price possible – A good way of doing this is offering a sliding scale of commission as a seller, working to a higher percentage if they achieve a higher market value, and lower if they get a lower offer.
+A good way of doing this is offering a sliding scale of commission as a seller, working to a higher percentage if they achieve a higher market value, and lower if they get a lower offer.

 We offer a service that is different to a traditional sale, we can buy your house for cash in as little as 7 days, no stress, no hassle and no having to deal with estate agents.
 It’s not a service for everyone, but we do offer a free valuation over the phone to give you an idea of what we will be able to offer on your property, so it’ can’t hurt right.